timaar/burgerloket-attestdemo/README.md

 # Discuss in team

 1. Pagemetadata: In specification it is: 'pageMetadata' in spring-default it is: 'page'
+2. links: In specification it is: 'links' in hateoas specification it is: '_links'
+3. certificates: In specification it is: 'certificates' in hateoas specification it is: '_embedded/certificates'

 # Solved to match specification but still discuss in team